TrueSparrowSystems/slackmin/README.md

 ### Slackmin Middlewares

 Following are the middlewares that are exposed individually from slackmin.
+If you plan to use all middlewares, please follow the sequence mentioned above.

 ```javascript
 const {